GTimothee/GTimothee.github.io/_posts/2024-11-24-embedding-model-fine-tuning.md

 - allowing PEFT and LoRa so that the training fits on a smaller GPU
 - adding my custom tokens so that the model understand technical documentation

+This blog post will follow these steps:
+1. try to reproduce the initial blog post
+2. add peft and LoRa
+3. add caching
+4. add custom tokens

+At each step we will be evaluating the results and comparing them to the initial results.

+## Reproducing the initial blog post

  // in progress

 ## References